da-phil/SDC-Traffic-Sign-Classifier-Project/writeup_template.md

 | 41 | End of no passing                                  |        210 |           30 |     60 |
 | 42 | End of no passing by vehicles over 3.5 metric tons |        210 |           30 |     90 |

+This table exposes a drastic inbalance between the sample-sizes across all classes.
+I'd expect that training on this dataset might lead to biased classification and weak recognition of classes with less examples.

 #### Exploratory visualization of the dataset

 IMAGE